danielpoon/supadata-youtube-transcriber/README.md

 1. The script will pull transcripts of YouTube but it will not provide other functionalities that AI can e.g. a summary or key points

 2. The speed is less than 30 seconds each, which is faster than Gemini API although ig time stamping is important, I haven't had success in getting timestamps along side the transcription.
-You can see a sample in the transcript folder

 3. Cater for pulling multiple YouTube URLs